 The CNPP report has a standard outline which was revised and updated in 2019.
 The document CNPP Structure and Requirements contains the required outline and also provides guidelines for the national contributors.

 The project 'Country Nuclear Power Profiles' was initiated in 1990s.
 The first edition of the Country Nuclear Power Profiles was published in 1998.
 The CNPP editions since 2000 are available on-line on the IAEA Publication website http://www.iaea.org/Publications.
 The drop-down menu allows selection of historical CNPP editions.

-Argentina, Armenia, Belgium, Brazil, Bulgaria, Czech Republic, Finland, France, Germany, Hungary, Islamic Republic of Iran, Italy, Japan, Lithuania, Mexico, Netherlands, Pakistan, Republic of Korea, Romania, Russian Federation, Slovakia, Slovenia, Switzerland, Turkey, United Arab Emirates and the United States of America.
+Argentina, Armenia, Bangladesh, Belarus, Belgium, Bulgaria, Canada, China, Czech Republic, Egypt, Finland, France, Germany, Hungary, Islamic Republic of Iran, Italy, Republic of Korea, Mexico, Netherlands, Pakistan, Romania, Slovakia, Slovenia, South Africa, Sweden, Switzerland, Türkiye, United Arab Emirates, United Kingdom and the United States of America.